summermastandrea/CLB-Test/README.md

 Steps for Part 1 & 2: steps are for Ubuntu, google alternative commands for other OSs
 1. Download the Code Test folder.
 2. Install all required dependencies.
-3. Open the Code Test folder in the command line.
-4. Run "python3 dataStream.py <url link>" for the URL link you want to test
-5. Go to http://127.0.0.1:5000/convert_xml_to_json?parcel=[INSERT PARCEL NUMBER HERE].
-The parcel number inserted should be the same as defined in the URL.
-Now you can view the JSON formatted data provided by the XML stream.
-The script is now running locally.
-6. In order for the Google Maps API to work.
-You will need to create your own API Key via the google cloud platform.
+3. For the Google Maps API to work.
+You will need to create your API Key via the Google Cloud platform.
 Once done, this key can be copied and inserted into the front-end.html file at line 7 where the URL says [Your API KEY].
 Save this change and the file will be ready to be loaded locally.
-7. Now the front-end.html file can be opened in the browser.
-By opening this document, Javascript and jQuery are used to fetch and load the data into the HTML.
-This may take a few seconds.
+4. Open the Code Test folder in the command line.
+5. Run "python3 dataStream.py" to start the application
+6. Go to http://127.0.0.1:5000/parcel_data?parcel=[INSERT PARCEL NUMBER HERE].
+The parcel number inserted should be the parcel number whose information you'd like to view.
+Now you can view the JSON formatted data provided by the XML file.
+7. Now go to your browser and go to "http://127.0.0.1:5000/".
+This loads the HTML in the browser and will display a blank page that only asks the user to insert what parcel number they would like to view.
-8. Now the data will be displayed on the html.
-To try other links.
-Go to the terminal and use Control C to close the server.
-Now re-run it using the step 4 command, but change the url.
-Now re-fresh the HTML and the data updated for the parcel number in the new URL.
+8. Once the parcel number is inserted and the button is clicked the data will be displayed on the html.
+To try other parcels, go to the top of the page and enter a new parcel number.

-Steps for Part 3: steps are for windows, SQL should be previously installed and root user should be logged in
+Steps for Part 3: steps are for Windows, SQL should be previously installed and the root user should be logged in
 1. Go to the command line and type "mysql -u root -p".
 You will be prompted for a password and then click enter.
 Once logged in, the SQL command line will appear.
 2. Now create a database using "CREATE DATABASE [insert database name here];", click enter.
 Now the database was crreated, but before loading the sql_test.sql file, you but use the command "USE [insert database name here];".
 3. Now copy your file path for the sql_test.sql file and use the command "source [insert file path here]" then enter.
 Make sure the file path is using forward slashes and not back slashes.
 This will load the contents of the dump into the new database.